2008 United States House of Representatives elections in Minnesota: District 7

 This district covers almost all of the western side of Minnesota from the Canada–US border down to Lincoln County, and is the largest district in the state.
 Incumbent Democrat Collin Peterson, who had represented the district since 1991, ran for re-election.
 He was re-elected with 69.7% of the vote in 2006, and the district had a PVI of R+6.

 Democratic primary

-As chairman of the House Agriculture Committee, 9-term DFLer Collin Peterson is at home in this mostly-agricultural district.
+As chair of the House Agriculture Committee, 9-term DFLer Collin Peterson is at home in this mostly-agricultural district.
 Although the district leans Republican, Peterson's social conservatism and farmer/labor DFL values served him well in his district.